 Production | A tiny, family-run business in Europe that upholds high standards for ethics, working conditions, and environmental responsibility cuts and sews their items.

 The brand wants to completely get rid of plastics from its footprint in two years.
 I adore seeing it!
 Various colours, like yellow, orange, lime green, and this gorgeous red, are also available for the suits.

 9. August Society

-August Society is a fun-loving brand that makes bikinis from recycled waste plastic that would have ended up in a landfill, or worse, the ocean.
-It collected plastic waste purified into raw material and spun into yarns before turning into a fabric.
+A fun-loving company called August Society creates bikinis from recycled waste plastic that would have otherwise ended up in the ocean or, worse, a landfill.
+It gathered waste plastic that was processed into raw material, spun into yarns, and then transformed into a fabric.

-The magic happens in a Balinese factory that treats and pays its employees well (twice more than the minimum, in fact).
-As a result, every piece captures that effortless joie de vivre that spirits the brand.
+The magic takes place in a plant in Bali that pays and treats its workers well (twice more than the minimum, in fact).
+Every item so embodies the carefree joie de vivre that gives the brand its spirit.